Recycling is about more than cans and newspaper. These fabulous programs are putting “trash” to good use.

 Don’t throw them away!
 The Lions Club has a wonderful recycling program for used prescription glasses.
 Visit www.lionsclubs.org to find a drop-off site and donate your old glasses.

 Many local organizations like schools, doctors’ offices, etc. collect the glasses for the Lion’s Club.
 You can make a difference in someone’s quality of life with your donation.

 Ink and toner cartridge recycle programs

 Office supply stores offer rewards programs for turning in your used ink and toner cartridges.

-I believe Staples sends the rewards coupons more frequently, but both offer $3 credit for each cartridge you return to the store.
 Check the website of the office store you frequent to see if they offer similar programs.

 Check the website of your used equipment for specific details on how you can recycle your old electronics.
 Several of these companies also offer discounts on new products if you recycle your old one.